Patient Care Transfer Techniques

 Transfers from a Bed to a Stretcher[3][4][5]

-1. Identify the number of staff required for the transfer (typically 3-4 providers for a bed-to-stretcher transfer)
+1. Identify the staff required for the transfer (typically 3-4 providers for a bed-to-stretcher transfer).

-3. Raise/lower the bed to a safe working height, lock the brakes, lower guard rails, and position the patient closest to the side of the bed where the transfer will take place
+3. Raise or lower the bed to a safe working height, lock the brakes, lower the guard rails, and position the patient closest to the side of the bed where the transfer occurs.

 4. Place a sheet on top of the slider board; this is used to transfer the patient onto the stretcher and decrease friction.

-5. Roll the patient over to the side opposite to the stretcher and place the slider board underneath the patient, such that the board is between the patient and the bed
+5. Roll the patient over to the side opposite the stretcher and place the slider board underneath the patient so the board is between the patient and the bed.

-6. Roll the patient back into the supine position, make sure the patient is centered on the slider board and that the feet are in a straight position
+6. Roll the patient back into the supine position, ensure the patient is centered on the slider board, and that the feet are straight.

-7. Bring the stretcher to the side of the bed near the patient and position the stretcher slightly lower than the bed.
-Lock the brakes of the stretcher.
+7. Bring the stretcher to the side of the bed near the patient and position it slightly lower than the bed.
+Then, lock the brakes of the stretcher.

-8. Position the healthcare team such that the patient’s weight is distributed evenly
+8. Position the healthcare team so that the patient’s weight is distributed evenly.

 • One at the far side of the patient, between the chest and the hips